Hengist and Horsa—Frisian Horses from Overseas That Founded the Kentish Kingdom

 Then Finn’s warriors left the land, returning to Frisia, bereft of their friends, to their forts and houses.
 But Hengest stayed at Finn’s place during that death-stained winter; he deeply longed for his native land, (Beowulf, after transl. by Mitchel 2017)

-With three ceóls 'keels' (Old English synonym for ship) the two brothers sailed for Britannia in the year 428 or 449 (dates differ).
-The arrival of these warriors was on the initiative of the noted arrogant King Vortigern (also Vurtgern), overking of the Britons, who was in search of warriors to help withstand the incursions of northern tribes.
+With three ceóls 'keels' (Old English synonym for ship) the Hengist and Horsa sailed for Britannia in the year 428 or 449 (dates differ).
+The arrival of these warriors was on the initiative of the noted arrogant Gurthrigerno Britannorum duce, overking of the Britons and better known as Vortigern, also written as Vurtigern, who was in search of warriors to help withstand the incursions of northern tribes.
 Probably continuing the modus operandi of the Romans of recruiting Celtic/Germanic tribesmen for the imperial army (Henson 2006).
-See also our blog post Frisian mercenaries in the Roman Army.
+See also our blog post Frisian Mercenaries in the Roman Army.
+Fighting for Honour and Glory.

-The Germanic warband landed at Ypwines fleot, possibly modern Ebbsfleet on the shores of the Isle of Thanet in Kent.
-They were given the isle to live.
-In return war-leaders Hengist and Horsa were asked to help the Britons (i.e. Romano-Brits) with their fights against the Picts and the Gaels.
-Since the Romans had retreated from Britannia, the Picts and the Gaels had become a growing security concern for the kingdom.
+The Germanic warband came ashore at Ypwines fleot, likely modern Ebbsfleet on the coast of the Isle of Thanet in Kent.
+The newcomers were granted the isle to settle, and in return their leaders, Hengist and Horsa, were called upon to aid the Britons—the Romano-Britons—in their struggles against the Picts and the Gaels.
+Ever since the Roman legions had withdrawn from Britannia, the threat posed by these tribes had grown into a pressing security concern.

-After Hengist and Horsa, forty more ceóls arrived.
-Attracted by the stories that the land was fertile and the Britons were cowards.
-Timid and weak.
-These new sǽhenġestas 'sea-horses' (an Old English kenning for ship) were filled with wild Angles, Jutes and Saxons, hated by God and men, and led by Hengist's son and nephew, namely Œric Osic (also Æsc, Ocha or Octha) and Ebissa.
-During the Battle of Aegels threp, modern Aylesford according to the saga, in the year 455, Horsa is killed. Œric Oisc fights together with his father in many battles hereafter during which thousands of their enemies were killed.
+After Hengist and Horsa, forty more ceóls arrived—drawn by tales of fertile land and Britons said to be cowardly, timid, and weak.
+These new sǽhenġestas (literally sea-horses, an Old English kenning for ships) carried fierce Angles, Jutes, and Saxons: warriors hated alike by God and men.
+They were led by Hengist’s son and nephew, Œric Oisc (also called Æsc, Ocha, or Octha) and Ebissa.
+In the year 455, during the Battle of Ægels threp—modern Aylesford—Horsa was slain.
+Thereafter, Œric Oisc fought at his father’s side in many battles, during which, the sources claim, thousands of their foes were cut down.

-But then the snake bit his own tail.
-Perhaps because the Britons did not pay the Germanic mercenaries anymore.
-After having fought for the Britons, these warriors, the cubili leaenae barbarae ‘barbaric brood of lion cubs’, turned against them and allied with the Celtic tribes.
-It led to massive destruction of the country.
-Houses and buildings were destroyed and clergymen murdered.
-Indeed, Hengist and his son, warriors with loyalties only to themselves, in full gallop.
+But then the snake bit its own tail.
+Perhaps the Britons had stopped paying their Germanic mercenaries.
+After fighting on their behalf, these warriors—the cubili leaenae barbarae 'barbaric brood of lion cubs'—turned against their former masters and struck an alliance with the Celtic tribes.
+What followed was devastation on a massive scale: homes and buildings laid waste, clergymen murdered.
+Hengist and his son thundered across the land, warriors loyal to no one but themselves, in full gallop.

 From Hengist’s son Œric Oisc, whose last name means 'god', the Kentish royal house descends: the Oiscingas. Œric Oisc acceded to the throne in the year 488.

-It is obvious that the experiences of Hengist and Horsa are a typical myth of origin, as there were many in Europe.
-These had in common that it was foreigners who established a new nation.
-Additionally, the Anglo-Saxon and Frisian origin myths have in common that they have a marine character (Fouracre 2005, IJssennagger 2017).
-In the case of the Frisians, it was the three brothers Friso, Saxo, and Bruno who came from overseas and founded Frisia, Saxony, and Brunswyck respectively.
-The number three is typical for Germanic origin sagas (Vollrath 1993).
-Also in the Anglo-Saxon Chronicle, it is often three ships that arrive on the English shores with the founders of a new kingdom.
-And for three times hundred years would the Saxons take possession of England.
-For more about these myths of origin, read our blog post We'll drive our ships to new land.
+It is clear that the exploits of Hengist and Horsa belong to the category of myths of origin—a genre well represented across western Europe.
+These stories typically share two traits: they credit foreigners with founding a new nation, and in both the Anglo-Saxon and Frisian traditions, they are deeply maritime in character (Fouracre 2005, IJssennagger 2017).
+For the Frisians, the tale speaks of three brothers—Friso, Saxo, and Bruno—who came from overseas to establish Frisia, Saxony, and Brunswick.
+The number three, of course, is a hallmark of Germanic origin legends (Vollrath 1993).
+Likewise, the Anglo-Saxon Chronicle often mentions three ships landing on English shores, each bringing founders of a new kingdom.
+And for three times hundred years, the Saxons would hold sway in England.
+For more on these myths of origin, see our blog post We'll drive our ships to new land.

-As an anecdote, statesman Thomas Jefferson (1743-1826) was attracted to these sagas about founding fathers from overseas too.
+As an anecdote, statesman Thomas Jefferson (1743-1826) was attracted to these sagas about founding fathers from overseas, too.
 He once expressed that he would envision a great seal of the United States with one side depicting Moses and the Israelites, and the other side Hengist and Horsa (Webster 2012).
-Yes, the America as the adventus Saxonum revisited.
-Over time, all three settlement stories (Israel, Britain and America) have been enriched with multiple perspectives, to put it diplomatically.
-Of course, the Israelites did not come sailing over water but walked through the water.
+Yes, America as the adventus Saxonum revisited.
+Over time, all three settlement stories (Israel, Britain, and America) have been enriched with multiple, non-immigrant perspectives, to put it diplomatically.
+Of course, the Israelites did not come sailing over water but walked through it, and stayed dry as well.

 Curious are the names Hengist and Horsa.
 These are not proper first names.
 They mean 'stallion and horse'.
 We came across several explanations for their unusual names.
 In a fictional novel their names are clarified for their father's passion for horses (Poage 2023).
 A more serious explanation we found is that they were simply nicknames, poetic inventions, or noms de guerre of warriors (Durham 2023).
 Concerning animal war names, think also of the warrior Beowulf meaning 'bee-wolf', a kenning for a bear.

-Another explanation would be that Hengist and Horsa are, in fact, totally fictional, and their horsy names likewise.
-Argumentum a contrario that because the names are not true names, Hengist and Horsa can't be historic either (Fleming 2010), is too simple.
-It implies causality that is not there.
-Others are of the opinion they were real (Tolkien; see Webster 2012, Henson 2006).
-There are also theories saying Ebissa and Octha were the real names of the dreaded duo.
+Another explanation would be that Hengist and Horsa are in fact entirely fictional, their horsy names no less so.
+The argument a contrario—that because the names are not real names, Hengist and Horsa cannot have been historical figures either (Fleming 2010)—is too simplistic, for it implies a causality that does not exist.
+Others hold the opinion that they were real (Henson 2006, Tolkien; see Webster 2012).
+There are also theories that Ebissa and Octha were in fact the true names of the dreaded duo.
+Van der Tuuk (2024) points out that horses may have had a sacral status, and that their (fictional) names thus served to underscore their importance as founders of the Anglo-Saxon world.

-The names Hengist and Horsa can also originate from the so-called 'divine twins' which is part of (reconstructed) proto-Indo-European mythology, often part of horses, battle and a woman who plays a role.
-Some examples are: the brothers Castor and Pollux, who were famous horsemen as well, the saints Boris and Gleb, the twins of the Gaulish horse goddess Epona, and the founders of Rome Romulus and Remus.
-Hengist and Horse - the Frisian pendants of Romelus and Remus (Jongstra 2024).
-The history or legend of two other Frisian brothers of more or less at the same place and time as Hengist and Horsa, namely Brittany around the year 500, in line with this mythology too, is that of Corsold and Coarchion (see note 1 below).
+The names Hengist and Horsa can also originate from the so-called 'divine twins,' which is part of (reconstructed) proto-Indo-European mythology.
+Part of these mythologies involves horses and battle, as well as a woman who plays a role.
+Some examples are the brothers Castor and Pollux, who were famous horsemen as well; the saints Boris and Gleb; the twins of the Gaulish horse goddess Epona; and the founders of Rome, Romulus and Remus.
+Hengist and Horsa—the Frisian counterparts of Romulus and Remus (Jongstra 2024).
+The history or legend of two other Frisian brothers Corsold and Coarchion, who were more or less in the same place and time as Hengist and Horsa, namely Brittany around the year 500, aligns with the divine twins mythology too (see note down below).

 Then there is another, not fully understood tradition.
-Farmsteads on the northern Germany and the northeast of the Netherlands -indeed, including parts of former Frisia- were adorned with crossed horse head gables, or gable signs with two rampart horse figures, known as 'Hengst und Hors'.
+Farmsteads in the north of Germany and the northeast of the Netherlands—indeed, including parts of former Frisia—were adorned with crossed horse head gables, or gable signs with two rampart horse figures, known as 'Hengst und Hors'.
 A tradition that existed way until the late nineteenth century (Webster 2012, Simek 2021, Van Renswoude 2021).
 Interestingly, by and large the region Hengist and Horsa could have originated from.
-This makes a natural link to the next topic of this blog post: the Frisian way of looking at Hengist and Horsa.
+This is a nice bridge to the next topic of this blog post: the Frisian perspective on Hengist and Horsa.
+But before we look at the figures of the famous couple through the eyes of the Frisians, one more remark.

 Above we inserted the flag of the county of Kent.
-Interestingly, the northwest of Germany and northeast of the Netherlands use the same heraldic symbol, called the Saksenros or Sachsenross 'Saxon horse/steed', as their colours and on their coat of armours.
-The region of Twente in the Netherlands, and the regions of Westphalia and Lower Saxony in Germany, for example, have a same flag as Kent, namely a white prancing horse against a red background.
+Interestingly, the northwest of Germany and northeast of the Netherlands use the same heraldic symbol—called the Saksenros or Sachsenross meaning 'Saxon horse/steed'—as their colours and on their coat of armours.
+The region of Twente in the east of the Netherlands, and the regions of Westphalia and Lower Saxony in the northwest of Germany, for example, have a same flag as Kent, namely a white prancing horse against a red background.
 A reminder of the era of the Wandering of Peoples (Kuipers, Jensma & Vries 2011).

-A final remark concerns the toponym 'Hengst' in the western Wadden sea area.
-It is a sand bank between the islands of Texel and Vlieland north of the gully Vogelzwin.
-There is not a clearcut explanation for this toponym.
-It can refer to skinny, spawned salmon returning to sea after having laid eggs known as hengst in the Netherlands, it can refer to a fisherman annex beachcomber Jack IJlst whose nickname was Hengst and who lived in the early nineteenth century, or it can refer to a Flemish flatboat type called a hengst.
-Since no one has a clue, we like to drop a non-biased, fourth explanation: it is a reference to Hengist who once roamed these shores and set sail from this coast to England.
+A final remark concerns the toponym De Hengst in the western Wadden Sea.
+It refers to a sandbank located between the islands of Texel and Vlieland, just north of the gully called Vogelzwin.
+The origin of this name remains unclear.
+It might refer to the skinny, exhausted salmon returning to sea after spawning—known colloquially as hengst in parts of the Netherlands.
+Or perhaps it was named after a fisherman and beachcomber called Jack IJlst, nicknamed Hengst, who lived in the early nineteenth century.
+Another theory points to the hengst, a type of flat-bottomed Flemish boat once common in these waters.
+Since no explanation stands out, allow us to add a completely unbiased fourth option: it refers to the legendary Hengist, who once roamed these shores and set sail for England from this very coast.

 A Frisian perspective on Hengist and Horsa